EU set stage for banks to load up on U.S. muni bonds

 The senior regulator said banks and European authorities were expected to apply "common sense" and only allow low risk weightings for municipal debt that was actually low risk.
 He added that banks should considering much more than just the regulatory capital impact when they buy debt - such as whether a bond is a good investment or not.

-The suitability of the standardised approach, and its facilitation of the assumption that municipalities carry the same risk as their sovereigns, could be reviewed by the Basel Committee of International Supervisors.
+The suitability of the standardized approach, and its facilitation of the assumption that municipalities carry the same risk as their sovereigns, could be reviewed by the Basel Committee of International Supervisors.

 "There was a lot of debate around this when Basel II was being introduced," said Steven Hall, a London-based partner in KPMG's Financial Risk Management practice.
 "Where you have a regional government that can do its own revenue raising, it can go out and print money, it can raise revenue to pay back its debt.